jazzywessy/VAProject/web/README.md

 bin\neo4j console

 ### Change password
-Go to http://localhost:7474/browser/ the default user and password is neo4j.
+* Go to http://localhost:7474/browser/ the default user and password is neo4j.
-Please change to varocks
+* Please change to varocks

 ### Run the application in netbeans localhost
-In case there is a need to change the hostname and password.
+* In case there is a need to change the hostname and password.
-Go to Web Pages -> js -> connection.js
+* Go to Web Pages -> js -> connection.js
-Change the hostname and password accordingly.
+* Change the hostname and password accordingly.

 ## Copyright and License
-Template from
-Copyright 2013-2017 Blackrock Digital LLC.
+UI Template from Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-agency/blob/gh-pages/LICENSE) license.